andriish/indico-rpms/README.md

 The CI jobs are executed in two containers based on Fedora39 and Debian12.
 Those containers include software exclusively from the standard Fedora and Debian repositories.
+It should be possible to use the container images for the local development.

 The "missing" software needed for Indico is build in CI from the sources via packaging into DEB or RPMs.